Jabra Unveils Elite 85h Headphones at CES, Its Most Premium Offering Yet

-Jabra has launched its latest high-end consumer headphones, the Jabra Elite 85h, at CES 2019.
-The new headphones feature active noise cancellation, wireless connectivity, and USB Type-C charging, indicating that Jabra is looking to boost its presence in the premium headphone space and take the current dominance of Bose and Sony.
-The Elite 85h the company's most premium consumer headphone offering yet, and is priced at $299 (approximately Rs.
+Jabra made a splash at CES 2019 with the launch of new high-end consumer headphones, the Jabra Elite 85h.
+Jabra's new headphones feature active noise cancellation, wireless connectivity, voice assistant support, and USB Type-C charging, indicating that the company is looking to boost its presence in the premium headphone space and take the current dominance of Bose and Sony.
+The Jabra Elite 85h is the company's most premium consumer headphone offering yet, and is priced at $299 (approximately Rs.
 20,800) to take on similar options such as the Bose QC35II and Sony WH-1000XM3.

 The Jabra Elite 85h features wireless connectivity, which uses the widespread Bluetooth standard to connect to compatible smartphones and other devices.
 Jabra has also included compatibility for voice assistants including Google Assistant, Apple's Siri, and Amazon Alexa.
 The former two will only work with compatible Android or iOS phones, while the latter will work on both software platforms.
 Furthermore, the assistants can be triggered by voice, unlike current headphone options that use a button to trigger the function.